 top of page

 I am infinite.
 You are infinite.
 There is no relationship.
-You are the air I breathe.
-Symbiosis.
 There is no word I can say to describe how beautiful you are.
 All language and languaging is a lie.
 A metaphor.
 An apple is not simply a group of sounds.
 "AAhhhpple."
 It is more than that.
 A crisp, juicy snap of fruit and nourishment dropping from a tree top.
-And so, we can use words to point at the ineffable, the incomprehensible, we can taste the flavor of being, the fragrance of freedom, but nothing I can say can pinpoint it: who I truly am.
+And so, we can use words to point at the ineffable, the inconceivable, we can taste the flavor of being, smell the fragrance of freedom, but nothing I can say can pinpoint it: who I truly am.

 There is no one to awaken and nowhere to awaken into.
-Self-realization does not come from a practice.
-It can happen or not happen.
+The evaporation of perceived separateness can happen or not happen.
 It is a loss, only.
-A loss of the appearance of a separate individual.
-A loss of something that was never there.
-Just like walking out of a prison made of light.
-An appearance.
-There is no process.
+In the story, it is a loss of the appearance of a separate individual.
+There is no practice to cause this falling away.
 We can meditate.
 We can sit with a teacher.
 We can sit in stillness, We can sit in nature.
 We can sit with each other.
 We can hold each other's hand.
-Awakening can happen.
+Awakening can happen or not happen.
 The dropping away of an illusory self.
-A separate individual which cannot dissolve, cannot die, and cannot be destroyed.
+A separate individual that cannot dissolve, cannot die, and cannot be destroyed.
 The suggestion is that the faculty of agency had never existed.
 But the illusion, the illusion can disappear.

-The second was a car accident where my car flipped over as a young adult four times.
+The second was as a young adult when my car flipped over four times on the highway.
 I was unharmed.
-The feeling of flying created a subconscious link to who I truly was.
-To the indescribable.
+The feeling of flying in the face of death created a subconscious link to the infinite.

-• Bachelor of Fine Art from Lewis and Clark College.
+• Bachelor of Fine Arts from Lewis and Clark College.

-• Associate degree from the Swedish Institute of Health and Sciences in Chinese Medicine & massage.
+• Associate degree from the Swedish Institute of Health and Sciences in Chinese Medicine.

 • Studied Internal Family Systems Therapy with my parents, Internal Family Systems therapists, Bonnie Weiss & Dr. Jay Earley.

-• Studied color, auras, and mediumship with psychic-medium Jamie Butler.
+• Studied color, and mediumship with psychic-medium Jamie Butler.

 • Studied Shamanism with Daniel Foor & Autumn Edwards.

-• Learned music from my dad, who is a professional jazz and bebop musician.
+• Learned music from my father, who is a professional jazz and bebop musician.

 293510884_10222454517932374_88131986097010066_n-1.jpg